72 further coronavirus cases in Mansfield

 The number of coronavirus cases in Mansfield increased by 72 in the last 24 hours, official figures show.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in across the three district.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period across the three districts.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Mansfield.